Ghoulboy78/Scarpet-edit/docs/Documentation.md

  - altrisi	 (GitHub: altrisi, Discord: altrisi#9772)

 ## How to use
-If you are running an outdated version of fabric-carpet, WorldEdit for scarpet won't work.
-Currently, the oldest compatible version is: carpet 1.4.22
+If you are running an outdated version of fabric-carpet, Scarpet Edit may not work.
+If it doesn't work on your version, update to the latest version and it should work.

 ### Area selection